 |Scholarship||Craft, Knowledge, Profession, Investigation, Science, Medicine|

-Skill Proficiency.
-You will gain Skill Proficiencies from your race at Character Creation, you also gain 2 free Skill Proficiencies of your choice from the list above.
-Skill Proficiencies have ranks; these ranks range from Experienced to Expert.
-When you gain a new Skill Proficiency, your rank will start at Experienced, or rank one.
-There are different ranks – see the table below as reference.
+Skill Ranks.
+You will gain Skill Ranks from your race at Character Creation.
+Skills have ranks; these ranks range from Experienced to Expert.
+When you gain a new Skill, your Rank will start at Experienced, or rank one.
+There are different Ranks – see the table below as reference.

-As you increase your Power Level, you will be able to gain more Skill Proficiencies by sending Character Perks (See – Character Creation).
-You can use Perks to select a new Skill Proficiency or increase the rank of one you already have.
-Each time you increase a Skill’s rank, you increase the Skill’s modifier by +2.
-You cannot increase a single Skill rank more than 5 times.
+As you increase your Power Level, you will be able to gain more Skill Ranks by spending Character Perks (See – Character Creation).
+You can use Perks to select a new Skill or increase the Rank of one you already have.
+Each time you increase a Skill’s Rank, you increase the Skill’s modifier by +2.
+You cannot increase a single Skill’s Rank more than 5 times and your Skill Ranks are limited by your base Tier of Power – you cannot increase any Skill Rank higher than your Tier of Power +1.
+For example, at Tier of Power 1, you cannot increase any Skill Rank higher than Trained and at Tier of Power 2, you cannot increase any Skill Rank higher than Qualified.

 Skill Ability Checks.
-To make an Ability Check with a Skill Modifier, roll a d10, add the Attribute Modifier, and then add your Skill Modifier.
-As an example, when rolling an Ability Check to climb you would roll a d10, add your Force Modifier, Tier of Power Extra Dice, and add your Athletics Modifier together.
+To make an Ability Check with a Skill Modifier, roll a d10, add 1/2 of the relevant base Attribute Modifier, and then add your Skill Modifier.
+As an example, when rolling an Ability Check to climb you would roll a d10, add 1/2 your base Force Modifier and your Athletics Modifier together.
 The Dice Score is then compared to the TN associated with the specific situation that called for the check.

 Cooperation.
-Under some circumstances, you might team up with an ally and work together to use a Skill.
-The player with the highest Attribute Modifier will roll and perform the Ability Check normally, then the aiding player will add their related Skill Proficiency to the Dice Score.
+Under some circumstances, you might team up with an ally and work together to use a Skill with ARC permission.
+The player with the highest Attribute Modifier will roll and perform the Ability Check normally, then the aiding player will add their related Skill Ranks to the Dice Score.

 Challenges.
 There may be moments when you and another player’s efforts are directly opposed to one another.
 As mentioned in the opposition section, this is referred to as an Active Opposition.
 This could occur when both parties are trying to do the same thing and only one can succeed, such as attempting to snatch up a Dragon Ball that lies on the ground between them.
 Active Opposition also applies if you are trying to prevent each other from achieving a goal – for example, if you are walking upstairs and another player is trying to hold you back.
 These types of results are determined by a special form of Ability Check called challenges.